The Members of

 Declaration by Independent Directors

-The Board of the Company after taking these declarations on record andacknowledging the veracity of the same concluded that the Independent Directors arepersons of integrity and possess the relevant proficiency expertise and experience toqualify as Independent Directors of the Company and are Independent of the Management ofthe Company
+Further the Board after taking these declarations/ disclosures on record andacknowledging the veracity of the same concluded that the Independent Directors arepersons of integrity and possess the relevant proficiency expertise and experience toqualify as Independent Directors of the Company and are Independent of the Management ofthe Company.

 Key Managerial Personnel